-[42] As detailed above, the Complainant argued that the capitalization rates of 5.50% and 5.25% applied respectively to assessments of A and B quality retail properties in the Beltline District, are too low, resulting in assessments that are not reflective of market value as at the valuation date of July 1, 2012.
+- [41] As detailed above, the Complainant argued that the capitalization rates of 5.50% and 5.25% applied respectively to assessments of A and B quality retail properties in the Beltline District, are too low, resulting in assessments that are not reflective of market value as at the valuation date of July 1, 2012.
 The Complainant also argued that assigning a higher capitalization rate to a higher quality building defies logic, as it suggests that a higher quality building carries a higher risk than a lower quality building.
-The Complainant requested that the capitalization rates for the A and B quality Beltline retail properties be changed from 5.50% and 5.25%, respectively, to 6.0% for both.
+The Complainant requested that the capitalization rates for the A and B quality Beltline retail properties be changed from 5.50% and 5.25%, respectively, to 6.0% for both. - [42] To support the Complainant's contention that one capitalization rate should be applied to retail properties in the Beltline District regardless of the building quality rating, the Complainant submitted evidence of other retail capitalization rate studies performed by the City, including for

-[43] To support the Complainant's contention that one capitalization rate should be applied to retail properties in the Beltline District regardless of the building quality rating, the Complainant submitted evidence of other retail capitalization rate studies performed by the City, including for Freestanding; Neighbourhood, Community Centre; Power Centre; and Strip Centre [C2, pp. 95-136].
+Freestanding; Neighbourhood, Community Centre; Power Centre; and Strip Centre [C2, pp. 95-136].
 The Complainant also submitted a package of previous Beltline office decisions which provide for a uniform capitalization rate of 6.0% regardless of building quality.

-[44] The Respondent acknowledged that while in theory one might expect that an A quality building would have a lower capitalization rate than a B quality building, the market evidence of the first three properties detailed in the Complainant's chart entitled "Altus 2013 Beltline Retail Capitalization Rate Analysis" [C2, p.
-3] supports a capitalization of rate of 5.5% for A quality retail buildings in the Beltline and a capitalization rate of 5.25% for B quality retail buildings in the Beltline.
-The Respondent argued that the evidence submitted by the Complainant regarding other retail capitalization rate studies performed by the City is irrelevant in determining the capitalization rate that should be applied to the retail properties in the Beltline District.
+- [43] The Respondent acknowledged that while in theory one might expect that an A quality building would have a lower capitalization rate than a B quality building, the market evidence gathered by the City as summarized above supports a capitalization of rate of 5.5% for A quality retail buildings in the Beltline and a capitalization rate of 5.25% for B quality retail buildings in the Beltline. - [44] The Respondent argued that the evidence submitted by the Complainant regarding other retail capitalization rate studies performed by the City is irrelevant in determining the capitalization rate that should be applied to the retail properties in the Beltline District.
+The Respondent went on to advise the Board that it need not consider the evidence found at Exhibit R1 from 72465, pp. 166-268, as this information relates to the 5.25% capitalization rate applied to B quality Beltline office buildings and is similarly irrelevant.